ikondra/vlm-vs-hate-memes/README.md

 Q4.
 What’s the hidden message in this meme that promotes racism?
 Q5.
 Should this image with its overlaid text be considered racism hate?
 Explain your reasoning.

+## Chain-of-Thought 26 - CoT_race26

+***RAG Query on HatReD Dataset Reasonings***
+What textual and visual elements make a meme hateful?
+What textual and visual elements make a meme non-hateful?

+***Prompt***
+Use the following contextual knowledge to answer the prompt below: Textual and visual elements that make a meme hateful include derogatory language or stereotypes targeting specific groups such as racial, religious, or gender-based insults.
+Visual elements may include images or symbols that reinforce negative stereotypes or promote violence or discrimination.
+On the other hand, non-hateful memes typically avoid offensive language, stereotypes, or discriminatory content.
+They may use humor or satire in a way that does not target or demean any particular group based on their race, religion, gender, or other characteristics.
+Visual elements in non-hateful memes may be light-hearted, inclusive, or focus on universal themes that do not promote hate or discrimination.

+This is a meme that may contain racist content.
+Racism is defined as: actions, biases, prejudices, or beliefs on the part of one group or individual that discriminates against, marginalizes, or in any way oppresses another group or individual that is perceived as being racially different.
+With this knowledge, please answer the following questions, in order:
+Q1a.
+Does the text contain racist words or phrases?
+Q1b.
+List all explicit or implied meanings for any racist words or phrases.
+Explain your reasoning.
+Q2a.
+List all components and entities in the image.
+Q2b.
+What is happening in the image?
+Q2c.
+List all explicit or implied meanings for any racist visuals.
+Explain your reasoning.
+Q3.
+How is the image related to the overlaid text?
+Explain.
+Q4.
+What’s the hidden message in this meme that promotes racism?
+Q5.
+Should this image with its overlaid text be considered racism hate?
+Explain your reasoning.

 ## In-Context Learning Chain-of-Thought - in_context_learning_CoT

 ***Prompt***